OpenCerts/opencerts-documentation/issuing_certificates.md

 If your accounts are not shown, click on the refresh icon beside 'Current account' to refresh the status.

-### Selecting your certificate store
+### Selecting your document store

-The certificates store address is the smart contract address from the [deploying store](./deploying_store.md) step.
-Do note that this address is NOT your wallet address.
+The document store address is the smart contract address from the [deploying store](./deploying_store.md) step.
+Do note that this address is **NOT** your wallet address.

 Enter the store address in the field below 'Store address'.